 Cost of living index: 73.6

 Ashland represents the Kentucky side of this triangle and is the largest city in its county.
-Ashland is quickly turning its small town charm into a welcoming and booming city by mixing its Southern roots, Appalachian heritage, and modern luxuries inspired by big cities.
-Its downtown scene, known as The District, is full of locally owned restaurants and the Ohio River supplies easy access to fishing, camping, and swimming.
-This area gets about 44 inches of rain, 14 inches of snow, and 162 sunny days per year.
+Ashland is quickly turning its small-town charm into a welcoming and booming city by mixing its Southern roots, Appalachian heritage, and modern luxuries inspired by big cities.
+Its downtown scene, known as The District, is full of locally owned restaurants including Sal’s Italian Eatery & Speakeasy and the Winchester.

-There are 22 hospitals within driving distance of either city.
+The economy is supported by an array of small business and some key players including King’s Daughters Medical Center, Huntington Alloys Corporation, Marshall University, and Steel of West Virginia, Inc. There are 22 hospitals within driving distance of either city.
 In addition to the five school districts for primary and secondary education, there are also a variety of post-secondary options including schools of medicine, teaching hospitals, and technical colleges.
-If you can’t decide which city is right for you, this area has great suburbs to choose from such as Russell, Barboursville, and Pea Ridge, that give you the best of both worlds.
+If you can’t decide which city is right for you, this area has great suburbs to choose from such as Russell, Barboursville, and Pea Ridge.

 Housing cost to income ratio: 3.39%